Storm Franklin

 Storm Franklin, known in Germany as Storm Antonia, was an extratropical cyclone which caused immense damage throughout Western Europe.
 The most intense storm of the 2021–22 European windstorm season, Franklin was first noted by the United Kingdom's Met Office on 12:00 UTC on February 19.
 The next day, the Met Office would name it Franklin.
 Franklin would be last noted on February 22.

 Franklin would be the third windstorm in a week to be named by the Met Office, the first time since they started naming windstorms in 2015.
 In total, Franklin would cause around $811 million (2022 USD) in damages.

 Preparations and impact

 United Kingdom

-In preparation for Franklin, several rail companies would delay or cancel some if their scheduled train rides.
+In preparation for Franklin, several rail companies would delay or cancel some of their scheduled train rides.
 Additionally, Rotterham Central station was briefly closed due to flooding.
 Additionally, the Met Office issued dozens of warnings across the UK as Franklin neared the nation.
 Franklin would cause torrential rain throughout the UK, with 130 mm recorded in Seathwaite, Cumberland.
 Sixty properties in Yorkshire would be flooded.